 So they turn to Craigslist.
 It’s a great place to sell your car.

 Buying a Car on Craigslist

 Craigslist is also a great place to buy a car, but you really need to get the jump on others in order to find a good deal and get to it first.
 If you have searched Craigslist for a used vehicle, you know that it’s tough to stay on top of all of the listings that come out for exactly what you are looking for.
 By the time you’ve seen the listing for the car that you’ve been waiting for, it’s already sold to someone else.

 The following method is the only way that I know how to get the jump on those vultures and find a good deal on a Craigslist car.
-This method requires you to have a feed reader account, like Google Reader set up.
-It’s free.
+This method requires you to have a feed reader account, like The Old Reader or Feedly set up.
+They are free.

 Craigslist Car Buying – Get there Before the Vultures!